Mawiszus/discord-ffxiv-raid-bot/README.md

 * `MANUAL` - Available if no viable raid could be built with the built-in logic.
 Nobody will be pinged, all messaging and recruiting has to be done manually.
 * `COMPLETE` - Enough people are available, and you have chosen a composition.
 The chosen people will be pinged.

+**Only `COMPLETE` events count towards the number of raids, and the number of involuntary benches for the particpants.**

 ### Show events: